S-mkds/S-mkds/README.md

 ### <div>I'm Samir, 👾 a full-time full-stack 👨‍💻🚀 I'am living on Marseille </div>

+Currently, I want to continue my studies in coding.
+I am a motivated and enthusiastic person to learn and improve my skills.

 <br/>

 ## S-mkds work in progress 👨‍💻